The Billion-dollar Bitcoin Theft That Nobody Talks About

 • Why does no one mention it in the list of top Bitcoin hacks?

 As far as Bitcoin thefts go, there have been some big ones.
 Mt.
 Gox in 2014, Bitfinex in 2016, and Binance in 2019 are some of the more memorable examples of when bitcoin has been swiped.
 There is one Bitcoin theft that stands head and shoulders above all the others however, but one that no one aside from a select few band of people ever talks about.
-This is surprising given that 111,000 worth a staggering $1.1 billion was stolen in one go when the theft took place in February 2020.
+This is surprising given that 111,000 and other coins worth a staggering $1.1 billion were stolen in one go when the theft took place in February 2020, making it the biggest single theft on British soil by a factor of more than three.
 So why does it not appear on any lists of biggest Bitcoin thefts?
 Because the victim is a certain Craig Steven Wright and the details surrounding it are, naturally, somewhat sketchy.

 A Fruitful Hack

-On February 8, 2020, a gang of hackers broke into Wright’s house and planted a Wi-Fi ‘pineapple’, a device used by network penetration testers behind his TV which allowed the hackers to penetrate his internet connection.
-They used this to steal two wallets holding a total of 111,000 as well as over a million dollars’ worth of BSV tokens, then deleted the private keys.
-They also, for some reason, deleted 37GB worth of cloud data.
+Around February 8, 2020, a gang of hackers broke into Wright’s house and planted a Wi-Fi ‘pineapple’ behind his TV, a device used by network penetration testers which allowed the hackers to infiltrate his home network.
+They used this to swipe, and then delete, 37GB worth of cloud data, which may or may not have included the keys to two cryptocurrency wallets holding a total of 111,000 as well as the equivalent in BCH and BSV tokens.
+The haul was worth over £850,000 million, smashing the record for Britain’s biggest ever heist.

 Wright claimed that “several outages across multiple (security) companies occurred right at the same time”, which he says explains how the hackers managed to get into his property to plant the device.
 This suggests that it wasn’t just one or two people that were involved in the hack on Wright, but an entire Oceans 11-style operation was conducted – one team knocked out the security company networks while the other bypassed the other security features and broke into his house to plant the device.